VirtualFlyBrain/FlyLight-Split-GAL4-Curation/README.md

 Python script for creating curation record tsv files for a given doi and ds name and datafiles from Janelia FlyLight API along with Gillian's FlyLight combination lines tsv file.

+'src/problem_records/' contains records being held either because the kb isn't ready or information required for loading is missing.

 **Git Workflow**

 Current: